 Is the ban working?

-"The assault was the worst that I've suffered during my twenty years of monitoring, but it did not deter me from doing my job.
+"The assault was the worst that I've suffered during my 20 years of monitoring, but it did not deter me from doing my job.
 I hope that that verdict and sentence will send a message to hunt supporters that acts of intimidation and violence will not be tolerated.
 Hunts claim to be obeying the Hunting Act - if this is true then their supporters should have no objection to their activities being observed by hunt monitors."

-- Kevin Hill, IFAW hunt monitor
+- Kevin Hill, IFAW Wildlife Crime Investigator

-IFAW's hunt monitors follow hunts as closely as possible on foot and in vehicles using public land, roads, footpaths and bridleways.
+IFAW's Wildlife Crime Investigators observe hunts sometimes close by while other times at great distances, always using public land, roads, footpaths, bridleways or private land they have permission to use.
 They peacefully observe and document their activities, working without any form of intervention.
-Unfortunately they are often targeted by hunt members and followers: they have received verbal abuse, threats of violence, real violence and damage to their vehicles.
+Unfortunately they are often targeted by hunt members and followers: They have received verbal abuse, threats of violence, real violence and damage to their vehicles.

 The reluctance of some hunters to be filmed inevitably raises suspicions as to the legality of their activities.